-Sheikh Abdul Rahman Bin Mohammad Bin Jabor Al Thani
+Sheikh/ Abdul Rahman bin Mohammad bin Jabor Al Thani Representative of Dar Al Amal Real Estate Co.

-- Managing Director - Executive Board Member, Non-Independent - Chairman of both the Executive Committee and the Policies, Nomination, and Governance Committee - Date of Appointment on Board: December 21, 1978 - Education: Bachelor of Civil Engineering, Missouri University, USA - Experience: He is considered as one of the most well-known businessmen in Qatar and GCC - Other Board Memberships: Chairman of the Board of Directors of Qatar Industrial Manufacturing Co.; Chairman of the Board of Directors of Qatari Oman Investment Company - Direct Ownership: 35,263,400 shares; i.e. 1.14% as at December 31, 2022 & 35,263,400 shares; i.e. 1.14% as at December 31, 2021 - Attendance: Attended six Board meetings
+- Managing Director - Executive and non-independent Board Member - Chairman of the Executive Committee - Date of Appointment on Board: December 21st, 1978 (in his personal capacity) and March 14th, 2023 (as a representative of the company) - Education: Bachelor of Civil Engineering, USA - Experience: He is considered as one of the most well-known businessmen in Qatar and GCC, Chairman of the Board of Directors of Qatar Industrial Manufacturing Co.; Chairman of the Board of Directors of Qatari Oman Investment Company - Direct Ownership: 27,232,101 shares; i.e. 0.88% as at December 31, 2023 & 26,997,101 shares; i.e. 0.87% as at December 31, 2022 - Attendance: Attended (7) meetings post the new composition of the Board of Directors

-Sheikh Falah Bin Jassim Bin Jabor Al-Thani
+Sheikh/ Mohammad Bin Falah Bin Jassim Bin Jabor Al-Thani Representative of Jassim and Falah Trading and Contracting Co.